GROUP BY and HAVING clauses

 HAVING COUNT(c) > 1

-The HAVING clause stands as a filter between the GROUP BY clause and the SELECT clause in such a way that only groups that are accepted by the HAVING filter are passed to the SELECT clause.
-The same restrictions on SELECT clause in grouping queries also apply to the HAVING clause, which means that individual object fields are inaccessible.
-Only group properties which are the expressions that are used for grouping (e.g. c.currency) and aggregate expressions are allowed in the HAVING clause.
+The HAVING clause acts as a filter between the GROUP BY and SELECT clauses.
+Only groups that satisfy the HAVING condition are passed to the SELECT clause.
+The HAVING clause has the same restrictions as the SELECT clause in a grouping query, meaning individual object fields are inaccessible.
+Only group properties, such as the expressions used for grouping (for example, c.currency), and aggregate expressions are allowed in the HAVING clause.

-JPQL supports a special form of aggregate queries that do not have a GROUP BY clause in which all the FROM/WHERE objects (or object tuples) are considered as one group.
+JPQL supports a special form of aggregate query that does not have a GROUP BY clause.
+In these queries, all objects or tuples that result from the FROM and WHERE clauses are treated as a single group.

-For example, the following query returns the sum and average population in countries that use the English language:
+For example, the following query returns the total and average population of countries that use the English language:

 SELECT SUM(c.population), AVG(c.population)